 Chair: Steve Richards, Chief Political Commentator, The Independent

 Jointly organised by the Liberal Democrat History Group and the Labour History Group

-If you are a registered user of the Liberal Democrats' Connect Virtual Phone Bank, please help by making a few calls:
+If you are a user of the Liberal Democrats' Connect Virtual Phone Bank, please use the link below to make a few calls: